 Date issued: 4/14/2020

-If your business received a grant, loan, or other form of economic assistance from the Michigan Strategic Fund (MSF), you can now receive emergency relief from the Michigan Economic Development Corporation (MEDC).
+If your business received a grant, loan, or another form of economic assistance from the Michigan Strategic Fund (MSF), you can now receive emergency relief from the Michigan Economic Development Corporation (MEDC).
 The MEDC created the MSF Awardee Relief Initiative to give businesses impacted by COVID-19 the ability to delay payments, refinance authorizations, and more.
 Find out more about this initiative here.

 Click here to learn more about eligibility requirements and how to apply.